A, B, C, D, E

 Horny Goat Herb - Yin Yang Huo - Epimedium brevicornum

-Epimedium, commonly known as elf flower, is a genus of about 25 species of perennial plants belonging to the barberry family (Berberidaceae).
-These enchanting plants are native to southern Europe and parts of Asia, including central, southern and eastern Asia.
+Epimedium, commonly known as fairy flower, is a genus of approximately 25 species of perennial plants in the barberry family (Berberidaceae).
+These plants are native to southern Europe and parts of Asia, including Central, South, and East Asia.

 €9.95